bradwestness/bradwestness.github.io/_posts/2024/2024-04-09-projects-are-interfaces.md

 }
 ```

 Here, the `UserDataModel` type is being mapped to the `UserDomainModel` type, because `UserDataModel` may have additional properties that we don't want to expose at the domain layer for security purposes (e.g. `PasswordHash` and `EmailAddress`).

-I like extension methods for this kind of mapping code, because it's much easier to reason about than something like [AutoMapper](https://docs.automapper.org/en/stable/), which is an excellent and very powerful [foot-gun](https://en.wiktionary.org/wiki/footgun).
+> I like extension methods for this kind of mapping code, because they are much easier to reason about than something like [AutoMapper](https://docs.automapper.org/en/stable/), which is an excellent and very powerful [foot-gun](https://en.wiktionary.org/wiki/footgun).
+Whoever inherits this code base will thank you for writing an obvious (and easy to test) extension method rather than some surprising and "magic" mapping code.

 The nice thing about using an extension method for this kind of thing is that it means the acutal `UserDomainModel` class doesn't need to know anything about the `UserDataModel` class.
 Extension methods are great for these sort of boundary-crossing parts of code where you don't want one layer to know too much about the internals of another.